neondatabase/website/content/guides/timescale-fastapi.md

    }
    ```

-4. Stream a Batch of Sensor Data
+4. Stream a batch of sensor data.

    You can also stream multiple sensor data points in a batch for the same sensor: